softlayer/githubio_source/content/reference/services/SoftLayer_Account_Shipment/getTrackingData.md

 ---
 title: "getTrackingData"
-description: "Retrieve the tracking data for the shipment."
+description: "Retrieve all tracking data for the shipment and packages."
 layout: "method"
 tags:
     - "method"